diladele/docker-websafety/README.md

 ***Check [the upgrade documentation](https://docs.diladele.com/administrator_guide_stable/upgrade/index.html) for more informaion about the changes and hints at a potential upgrade path from previous images.***

+# Running the image from Azure Containers

+To deploy Web Safety 7.6 as a container from Azure Marketplace, visit https://azuremarketplace.microsoft.com/en-us/marketplace/apps/diladele.websafety-container?tab=Overview.

 # Running the image from Docker Hub

 Please install docker from www.docker.com.